perma-id/w3id.org/airm-o/README.md

 ATM Information Reference Model Ontology (AIRM-O)
 ===
-This project maintains an OWL representation of the ATM Information Reference Model Ontolgy (AIRM).
+This project maintains an OWL representation of the ATM Information Reference Model (AIRM).

 Resources:
 ---